tjhorner/JTouchBar/README.md

 # JTouchBar

-Java library for using the touchbar API on supported macbooks.
+Java library for using the touchbar API on supported MacBooks.

 ## Support the Developers!